Get the reportMore

 In this type of environment, identifying the root cause of performance issues has become significantly more difficult.
 If a monolithic application slows down or crashes, there are two possible culprits: either the application itself failed, in which case you can debug it to figure out where things went wrong, or the server hosting it had a problem.
 (The network could also be the cause, but that's typically easy enough to diagnose by tracking basic network performance data.)

-With complex, distributed applications, there are many more variables to contend with when troubleshooting performance issues.
+With cloud-native applications, there are many more variables to contend with when troubleshooting performance issues.
 The root cause of an application failure could lie within a host server, an orchestrator, a container, an overlay network, or a load balancer (and so on).

 Making matters more complicated, problems sometimes aren't caused by any one component, but rather by how different components interact.
 Containers hosting different microservices might not be able to exchange data properly due to an RBAC configuration problem, for example.